-Many aspiring authors dream of being published and growing a loyal and dedicated audience.
-This naturally takes time and perseverance, but here are 10 (open) secrets regarding how to become a writer:
+Do you dream of being published and growing a loyal and dedicated audience?
+This takes time and perseverance, but here are 10 (open) secrets relating to how to become a writer:

-1: Successful authors draw on their lives and surroundings
+1: Successful writers draw on their lives and surroundings

 Aspiring authors often have the impression that they need high concepts.
-There needs to be a big budget movie adaptation, the possibility of one, built into the story.
-While this might be nice, readers respond best to writing that the author pours herself into completely.
+There needs to be the possibility of a big budget movie adaptation built into the story.
+While this might be nice, readers respond best to writing that the author pours passion into.

 The successful teen novel author Judy Blume (whose books have sold over 80 million copies worldwide) says: